hawkeye1900/SBC-Sept24/week-3/W3-S3-JQuery/challenge/readme.md

 - Learn how to incorporate Bootstrap's responsive grid system, components, and utility classes into an existing project.
 - Understand the benefits of using a front-end framework like Bootstrap for easier maintenance and scalability.
 - Practice deploying a site using GitHub Pages.
+- (optional) Gain experience of installing and using jQuery Widgets

 ## User Story